Falcons choose stability: Quinn, Dimitroff to remain in 2020 - WHIZ News

 The Falcons, who were 31st in points allowed after Week 8, have ranked in the top 10 in most statistical categories over the last seven games.

-No decision was announced on other possible staff changes, though there has been reports about the future of offensive coordinator Dirk Koetter.
+No decision was announced on other possible staff changes, though Quinn said he intends to bring back offensive coordinator Dirk Koetter.

-Led by Matt Ryan and Julio Jones, the Falcons had a record-breaking offense during their Super Bowl season with Kyle Shanahan directing the offense.

-Shanahan left after that season to become head coach of the San Francisco 49ers, and the Falcons haven’t come close to matching the offensive production of their 2016 season.
-Steve Sarkisian served two seasons as offensive coordinator before Koetter, another former Buccaneers head coach, took over this season.

 Follow Paul Newberry on Twitter at www.twitter.com/pnewberry1963 His work can be found at https://apnews.com